 Note: In Steele's score, "Heigh" is spelled "Hey"

-12. Fear no more the heat o' th' sun [sung text checked 1 time]
+Researcher for this page: Ted Perry12.
+Fear no more the heat o' th' sun

-GUIDERIUS Fear no more the heat o' the sun, Nor the furious winter's rages; Thou thy worldly task hast done, Home art gone, and ta'en thy wages: Golden lads and girls all must, [As chimney-sweepers,]1 come to dust.
+GUIDERIUS Fear no more the heat o' the sun, Nor the furious winter's rages; Thou thy worldly task hast done, Home art gone, and ta'en thy wages: Golden lads and girls all must, As chimney-sweepers, come to dust.
 ARVIRAGUS Fear no more the frown o' the great; Thou art past the tyrant's stroke; Care no more to clothe and eat; To thee the reed is as the oak: The sceptre, learning, physic, must All follow this, and come to dust.
-GUIDERIUS Fear no more the lightning flash, ARVIRAGUS Nor the all-dreaded thunder-stone; GUIDERIUS Fear not slander, censure rash; ARVIRAGUS Thou hast finish'd joy and moan: GUIDERIUS, ARVIRAGUS [All]2 lovers young, all lovers must Consign to thee, and come to dust.
+GUIDERIUS Fear no more the lightning flash, ARVIRAGUS Nor the all-dreaded thunder-stone; GUIDERIUS Fear not slander, censure rash; ARVIRAGUS Thou hast finish'd joy and moan: GUIDERIUS, ARVIRAGUS All lovers young, all lovers must Consign to thee, and come to dust.
 GUIDERIUS No exorciser harm thee!
 ARVIRAGUS Nor no witchcraft charm thee!
 GUIDERIUS Ghost unlaid forbear thee!
 ARVIRAGUS Nothing ill come near thee!
 GUIDERIUS, ARVIRAGUS Quiet consummation have; And renowned be thy grave!

 Text Authorship: